Merijn68/CullingSystem/README.md

 I did not do anything with Spine animations (Just don't have that).
 I did add support for Spriter.

+I did not have time to create a nice demo project for this.
+Maybe I can add that later if that is something you like.
+If you have a Overlap2D project in Libgdx and would like to add this just add a boundingboxComponent to all objects, and initialize both boundingbox and cullingSystems:

+sl.engine.addSystem(new BoundingBoxSystem());
+sl.engine.addSystem(new CullingSystem());

+@SuppressWarnings("unchecked")
+ImmutableArray<Entity> dimensionEntities = sl.engine.getEntitiesFor(Family.all(DimensionsComponent.class).get());
+for (Entity entity : dimensionEntities) {
+			entity.add(new BoundingBoxComponent());
+}

 Happy coding,

 Merijn